 Health & social care workers

-Of the estimated half a million health and social care workers in London:
+Of the estimated half a million health and social care workers in London, 75% of whom have reported worsening mental health throughout the pandemic:

 People recovering from severe COVID